Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 5. Select some simulator (tests designed for *iPhone 13 Pro Max* and *iPhone 14 Pro Max* but works elsewhere)
 6. Run tests (Product -> Test)

+Beware, if you add new UI tests using [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) library, you may have new tests which fail at first time.
+Indeed for new tests the tool makes snapshots of the views, thus for the first run no preview exist making the tests fail.
+You should run the tests twice for new tests.

 ## Build phases

 The project contains several custom build phases so as to automatize several steps: